Security magazine is committed to producing journalism that meets the highest editorial standards for our enterprise security readers.

 Editorial in Security magazine offers practical tips and advice on overcoming everyday problems faced by enterprise security executives professionals in 18 sectors, including healthcare, K-12 and University, banking and finance, critical infrastructure, retail, government and more.

 Take a look at the most recent issue.
 Don’t have one?
-Please contact Editor Diane Ritchey at firstname.lastname@example.org
+Please contact Editor-in-Chief Diane Ritchey at firstname.lastname@example.org.

 Study the table of contents and the types of news, features and columns to get a feel for what you can contribute.
 Come up with ideas for future articles for Security magazine.
 Most articles have a “how-to-do-it” approach and offer readers tips for making specific improvements in the security enterprise.